Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 ### Ptolemy [@ 5:25](https://www.youtube.com/watch?v=N4AtHLcU9_w#t=5m25s)

-Right here Missler demonstrates a fundamental misunderstanding that has underpinned every argument leading up to this point in the video, as well as the article I read by him earlier: "Ptolemy of Alexandria has gone down in history as opposing two great truths in science".
+Right here Missler demonstrates a fundamental misunderstanding that has underpinned every argument leading up to this point in the video, as well as the article I read by him earlier: `Ptolemy of Alexandria has gone down in history as opposing two great truths in science`.

 Science has no great truths, and it is not an argument from authority from 'those elite, snobbish scientists.'
 If the evidence indeed pointed at a geocentric solar system, then the scientific models would reflect that. **THERE ARE NO GREAT TRUTHS IN SCIENCE** - only the best current explanation that fits the observed data.